 We also ran an additional regression similar to equation 1 outlined in Section 5, but used the difference between actor self-ratings and farmer ratings as the dependent variable.
 Results are in Table 9.
 This provides an alternative way to test hypothesis 1 by looking at the significance of the constant in equation 1.
 Interestingly, in a regression framework that controls for a range of farmer and actor level characteristics, there is no significant difference anymore between actor ratings and farmer ratings for the location dimension.
 This seems plausible, as location can be easily observed by both farmer and actor.
 The table also shows that the gender of the farmer now also becomes significantly negative, which makes sense as women rate more positive (hypothesis 2), making the gap between actor and farmer rating smaller.

+Table 9.
+Regression results for the impact of farmer's and actor's gender on the differences between actor self-ratings and farmer ratings.